leofansq/CPCL/README.md

     C.labeled_ratio = 8
     C.nepochs = 34
     ```
-    > The recommended nepochs corresponding to the labeled_ratio are listed as below
+    > The recommended nepochs for batch_size=8 corresponding to the labeled_ratio are listed as below
     > | Dataset    | 1/16 | 1/8  | 1/4  | 1/2  |
     > | ---------- | ---- | ---- | ---- | ---- |
     > | PascalVOC  | 32   | 34   | 40   | 60   |